EGaraldi/HPC_IPMU/README.md

 - `gw`, the previous computing cluster.
 - `gfarm`, another older computing cluster
 - `gpgpu`, a box with 8 GPUs.
-- `gpu cluster`, a newer machine with 20 GPUs.
+- `igpu`, a newer machine with 20 GPUs.

 These machines are managed by IPMU's IT team, who can be reached at  `it_at_ipmu.jp`.